 Second, chicken breast offers a lot of protein.
 A small serving of 100 grams contains a whopping 30-31 grams of pure protein for the body.

 Plus, chicken is low fat, and that same 100-gram serving only has about 165 calories and 3.5 grams of fats.
+So it’s a great staple food to build and protect lean muscle, while at the same time cutting and getting super lean.

-Add to the fact that you can prepare chicken breast in dozens of ways, and you’ve got yourself one of the best protein foods for lean muscle gain.
+Add to the fact that you can prepare chicken breast in dozens of ways, you’ve got yourself one of the best protein foods for lean muscle gain.

 Steak is a bodybuilding staple.
 If you want to maximize muscle growth, you can’t go wrong with foods like a sirloin-tip side steak or a nice skirt steak.
 You don’t want certain cuts though, like Ribeye or T-bone steaks, as they are loaded with fat.

 Not only do lean steaks, like Sirloin steak, offer the same biological value as chicken – about 80 – they also offer plenty of high-quality protein for each serving.
-For reference, 100 grams of lean beef steak (with five percent fat contents) boasts an impressive 21 grams of protein and only 140 calories.
+For reference, 100 grams of lean beef steak (with five percent fat content) boasts an impressive 21 grams of protein and only 140 calories.

 Plus, steak tastes great and cooking it takes little time, effort, and preparation.
+They will always be part of a lean muscle building diet.

 Protein Bars to Fuel Lean Muscle